Senkut/Senkut/README.md

 ## 🎯 2025 Goals

 -✅ Publish 2 games on Itch.io
--🚧 Finish prototype of educational metroidvania
+-🚧 Finish prototype of sumonimals
 -🌍 Participate in 3 game jams
 -📚 Improve animations and shaders in Godot 4
 -✨ Learn visual shaders and simple VFX effects